-The DM Client stores the ServerURI and can use it when needs configuration for a specific MOID, for example when an application running locally on the Device requests information about a specific MOID which is not available in the DM Tree.
-In this case, the DM Client MUST perform the operations specified for HGET DM Command against the stored ServerURI, providing no status back to the DM Server.
+The DM Client stores the ServerURI and can use it when the DM Client needs configuration for a specific MO Instance addressed by the ClientURI.
+The ClientURI MUST specify the root node of the MO Instance.
+For example, suppose that an application running locally on the Device requests information about a specific MO Instance, which is not available in the DM Tree.
+In this case, the DM Client MUST perform the operations specified for HGET DM Command with the stored ServerURI and the ClientURI, providing no status back to the DM Server.

-When the DM Client receives a DEFAULT command for an already provisioned MOID, the old ServerURI MUST be replaced with the new ServerURI:. that means that the DM Client is able to store just one ServerURI per each supported MOID.
+When the DM Client receives the DEFAULT command for an already provisioned MO Instance, the old ServerURI MUST be replaced with the new ServerURI that means that the DM Client is able to store just one ServerURI per each MO Instance.

+If the DM Client supports the Access Control Mechanism as specified in the section 10, when receiving the DEFAULT command, the DM Client MUST check whether the DM Server has the Write permissions for the MO Instance addressed by the ClientURI.
+If the DM Server does not have the Write permissions, then the DM Client MUST reject the DEFAULT command and send the status code “403 Forbidden”.